-Many people who saved for college through 529 savings plans face substantial losses in their accounts.
+Many people who saved for college through 529 plans face substantial losses in their accounts.
 There is a silver lining in the tax law, and it is one reason 529 plans are among the best ways to save for education.

 Income and gains earned by the 529 account are sheltered.
 If the account balance is used to pay for qualified education expenses, the distributions are tax free.

 What about losses?
 Generally losses in a tax-deferred account are not deductible.
 But an exception applies to IRAs, annuities, and 529 plans.
 If you close the account, withdrawing all the funds, the investment loss is deductible as a miscellaneous itemized deduction on Schedule A. To the extent the total miscellaneous itemized expenses exceed 2% of adjusted gross income, it is deductible.